huiscliu/sxamg/README.md

-# sxamg
+# SXAMG

-a Serial Algebraic Multigrid Solver Library
+SXAMG is an Algebraic Multigrid Solver Library.
+It is written by C and is serial.